 After we had the slow cooker chicken recipe, I took the rest of the chicken left over and cut into smaller than bite size pieces and put into a plastic container – you need about 2 cups.
 This chicken pot pie was so amazing.
 It's going to be our regular after we make the slow cooker chicken recipe, always.

-2 cups chicken stock or canned chicken broth
+- 2 cups canned low sodium chicken broth

-2 pre-made pie crusts, room temperature (mine was store bought)
+- 2 homemade or pre-made pie crusts, room temperature

-- Turn on oven to preheat at 400 degrees.
-If using a baking pan (such as a 9x9x2), grease it.
-Or if using ramekins, ready your ramekins (I used 7 of various sizes).
+- Turn on oven to preheat at 400 degrees F. If using a baking pan (such as a 9x9x2), grease it.
+Or if using ramekins, ready your ramekins (I generally use 7 to 12, all different sizes).
 Place baking pan or ramekins on a baking sheet covered in foil (the ramekins do not need to be greased).

 - Melt butter in a large saute pan over medium heat.
 Add onions and celery as well as salt and pepper.
 Allow the onions and celery to for 2 minutes, stirring constantly.